-3.11.
+3.10.
 Notification of Criminal Proceedings

-- 3.11.1.
-A member of staff is responsible for reporting to their Line Manager as soon as is reasonably practicable, any of the following occasions where they are: - cautioned by the Police that you are under investigation for a criminal act (including road traffic offences, such as points on your licence) - arrested in connection with a criminal act - required to attend a formal meeting with the Police to be cautioned as an alternative to appearing in court (or in receipt of a caution at the time of the offence) as a result of pleading guilty to an offence - in receipt of a summons to appear before a Court of Law for an alleged offence - have agreed to voluntarily attend an interview with the Police. - 3.11.2.
-Failure to notify your Line Manager of any of the above may result in disciplinary action being taken against a member of staff. - 3.11.3.
-Your Line Manager will immediately notify an HR Case Manager, or in the absence of an HR Case Manager an Area Manager during out of hours. - 3.11.4.
+- 3.10.1.
+A member of staff is responsible for reporting to their Line Manager as soon as is reasonably practicable, any of the following occasions where they are: - cautioned by the Police that you are under investigation for a criminal act (including road traffic offences, such as points on your licence) - arrested in connection with a criminal act - required to attend a formal meeting with the Police to be cautioned as an alternative to appearing in court (or in receipt of a caution at the time of the offence) as a result of pleading guilty to an offence - in receipt of a summons to appear before a Court of Law for an alleged offence - have agreed to voluntarily attend an interview with the Police.

+- 3.10.2.
+Failure to notify the Line Manager of any of the above may result in disciplinary action being taken against a member of staff. - 3.10.3.
+Your Line Manager will immediately notify an HR Case Manager, or in the absence of an HR Case Manager an Area Manager during out of hours. - 3.10.4.
 Once initial notification is given you are required to provide the Service with supplementary details of the proceedings.
-You must provide full details in writing of the: - nature of charges/caution or investigation - date, time and venue of the hearing

-- whether you were on or off duty when the alleged offence(s) took place. - 3.11.5.
+You must provide full details in writing of the: - nature of charges/caution or investigation - date, time and venue of the hearing - whether you were on or off duty when the alleged offence(s) took place. - 3.10.5.
 If you are given a custodial sentence, depending upon the facts and circumstances of the case, this may lead to disciplinary action (including dismissal) being taken against you.
 For the avoidance of doubt a proper and reasonable investigation of the facts and circumstances is undertaken before any disciplinary action is implemented.
 Any disciplinary action also takes into account any representations made by you (or your representative on your behalf) in response to the allegations.
-You have a right of appeal against the decision in line with this procedure. - 3.11.6.
-You will not be automatically dismissed from work solely because you are absent as a result of being remanded in custody. - 3.11.7.
+You have a right of appeal against the decision in line with this procedure. - 3.10.6.
+You will not be automatically dismissed from work solely because you are absent as a result of being remanded in custody as part of an ongoing criminal investigation. - 3.10.7.
 In the event there are criminal proceedings attached to a discipline case, the Service may proceed or continue to progress a case independently of such proceedings.
-Alternatively, if the Service has reasonable belief your conduct may constitute a criminal offence, the matter may be reported to the Police. - 3.11.8.
-Any reports are held securely by HR in line with the Document Retention schedule.

-3.12.
-Responsibilities for Line Managers

-3.12.1.
-Notification of Criminal Proceedings

-- 3.12.2.
-If a member of staff informs you they are being charged with, or convicted of, a criminal offence you need to: - request a written report/evidence detailing the nature of charges/caution or investigation together with the date, time and venue of any hearing - inform either an HR Case Manager or a Duty Group Manager (out of hours or in the absence of an HR Case Manager) and the relevant Corporate Head of Department. - 3.12.3.
-In accordance with the Scheme of Delegation, Line Managers usually deal with any misconduct, poor performance and attendance issues relating to staff they manage. - 3.12.4.
-Line Managers who suspect any case of alleged misconduct, poor performance or attendance issues and do not take appropriate action may have disciplinary action taken against them.
+Alternatively, if the Service has reasonable belief your conduct may constitute a criminal offence, the matter may be reported to the Police. - 3.10.8.
+Any reports are held securely by HR in line with the document retention schedule. - 3.11.
+Responsibilities for Line Managers - 3.11.1.
+Notification of Criminal Proceedings - 3.11.2.
+If a member of staff informs you they are being charged with, or convicted of, a criminal offence you must: - request a written report/evidence detailing the nature of charges/caution or investigation together with the date, time and venue of any hearing - inform either an HR Case Manager or a Duty Group Manager (out of hours or in the absence of an HR Case Manager) and the relevant Corporate Head of Department. - 3.11.3.
+Line Managers who are informed of criminal proceedings and do not take appropriate action to report this may have disciplinary action taken against them. - 3.11.4.
+If you become aware that a member of staff has failed to inform the Service that they are or have been charged with, or convicted of, a criminal offence, you need to liaise with an HR Case Manager who will decide whether/what further action is required.